Support Freedom Story—Refugee Beads—USA

 Juli finally made it to Malaysia and spent ten years there as a refugee.
 She married and had a little girl before the family finally immigrated to the United States.
 Life here is often challenging for recent immigrants, especially refugees, and it has been so for Juli’s family.
 But now she and her husband, who is a lay pastor working with Asian immigrants in Atlanta, are thankful they’ve found encouragement and healing in the loving community of Refugee Beads.
 Juli learns jewelry making and business skills through their training program, and this provides needed income to the family.

 Immigrants to the United States often find a new and even threatening set of challenges when they arrive.
-Kids are drawn into crime, parents are treated with disdain and overworked in menial labor jobs, and even basic tasks seem like impossible puzzles, says Ruth Ann North, coordinator of the Refugee Beads ministry.
+Kids are drawn into crime, parents are treated with disdain and overworked in menial labor jobs, and even basic tasks seem like impossible puzzles.

 Within many refugee communities there is often a small set of Christian pastors called to reach and disciple their own people groups.
-These pastors try to balance their unpaid ministry work with difficult jobs, poverty, and immense cultural challenges, North says.
+These pastors try to balance their unpaid ministry work with difficult jobs, poverty, and immense cultural challenges.
 Refugee Beads exists to inject hope, a sense of community, and financial support into the lives of these refugee families in the Atlanta area.

 When purchasing these products through WorldCrafts, you support Juli’s family, their outreach, and make the Refugee Beads community possible!